meshula/usd-godot/docs/building.md

 #### godot-cpp Build Fails

-If the automatic godot-cpp build fails, you can build it manually:
+If the automatic godot-cpp build fails, you can try the following:

+1. Make sure SCons is installed and available in your PATH
+2. Try building godot-cpp manually:

 ```bash
 # Clone godot-cpp